avivace/dotfiles/README.md

 # dotfiles

-Here you can find a detailed guide to use the **i3 window manager** on the top of **KDE Plasma** desktop environment.
-Configuration files included.
+Here you can find the configuration files and a detailed guide to use the **i3 window manager** on the top of **KDE Plasma** desktop environment.

-(And other dotfiles, scripts, workarounds and practises from my Debian systems)

 *...as always: If this eats your cat or starts a global thermonuclear war, you are on your own.*